denismnjima/Be-bold-tshirt-store/README.md

-# Be bold shop
+# Be bold shop v1
-This a an online t-shirt store design.
-In this version it is just a homepage made with react.
+Be bold is an online store for selling shirts.
+This version only involves a homepage.
+The next version will invlove a database systems.

+## TECH STACK
+- React Js

+## running
+clone and run <b> npm start </b> on the terminal.